How does you website appear to search engines? Have you crafted proper titles and descriptions? Do you need a birds eye view of webpage information?

 H1 Column (First Occurrence)

 Heading 1 tags are also known H1.
+This is usually the main heading for the page, but it could also be your site title.
 Screaming Frog looks for two occurrences of the H1 tag and denotes them as H1-1 and H1-2.

-The screenshot below shows that the words “Small Biz Geek” are used inside every page, except the “Subscribe” heading which is a full width landing page.
+The screenshot below shows that the words “Small Biz Geek” are used inside every page.

 The reason “Small Biz Geek” is used multiple times is because by default WordPress has assigned a H1 tag to the title of my blog.